 Jane Eyre is possibly the most powerful novel in the western tradition.
 It is also considered to be a feminist novel.

-The novel Wide Sargasso Sea by Jean Rhys is about Bertha Mason, the madwoman in the attic from Jane Eyre
+The novel Wide Sargasso Sea by Jean Rhys is about Bertha Mason, the madwoman in the attic from Jane Eyre.

 What Jane says about others is crucial.
-Colonialism and imperialism.

 The professor re-addressed my question.
 "Is an autobiography a bildungsroman?" from last week because she'd thought her answer had been glib.
 She said an autobiography has to be a bildungsroman.
 We learned how to do autobiography from the bildungsroman.
 I guess she means that the bildungsroman changed how autobiographies are written.